 We collect user choices by helping publishers inform their users of the choice to opt-in or out from the sale of information.
 We store that information to keep a legal proof of how that user was informed, and what the user choice was.
 Finally, we share users' choices with vendors, automatically ensuring that the ad request complies with local regulations.

-Bear in mind that CMPs like Didomi provide standard user interfaces to make you compliant, but we advise you to configure and adapt the look-and-feel and messaging, to make sure that the end result is customized to your particular brand experience.
+Bear in mind that CMPs like Didomi provide standard user interfaces to make you compliant, but we advise you to configure and adapt the look-and-feel and messaging, to make sure that the end result is customised to your particular brand experience.

 🎙️CCPA WEBINAR REPLAY📺— Didomi (@Didomi_io) April 30, 2020